-We are not yet open for bookings – please check back next year (2021) for updates as we are currently closed due to Covid-19
+We are not currently open for bookings – please check back later this year (2021) for updates as we remain closed due to Covid-19 until further notice

 Reigate in Surrey is well known for its ‘caves’ which riddle the town centre

 The Surrey town of Reigate is well known for its ‘caves’ which riddle the town centre, although these are in fact largely old sand mines.
 The castle mound overlooking Reigate town centre is composed of soft sandstone and has been mined over several centuries.
 The castle has long gone but the mound and many of its excavations still remain.

 Known locally as the “Reigate Caves”, tours include the Barons’ Cave in the Castle Grounds and the East and West Caverns in Tunnel Road.
 Your view of Reigate might change once you have experienced what lies beneath your feet!

 EASE OF ACCESS – Due to the nature of the caves, they are not well suited to everyone:

 The Barons’ Cave has a steep flight of steps at its entrance, as well as steps throughout.
 As a Scheduled Ancient Monument, the site cannot be modified for easier access.

 Tunnel Road East & West also contain stairs, ramps and soft sand floors.
 However, if you have mobility issues, it is possible to visit much of the East caves by an alternative entrance.